curlyne/curlyne/README.md

 - 👋 Hi, I’m @curlyne
 - 👀 I’m interested in web designing
 - 🌱 I’m currently learning java script
+- 💻 Technical Skills: java script, python
 - 💞️ I’m looking to collaborate on other professionals
 - 📫 How to reach me...